informalsystems/tendermock/README.md

 Add a genesis transaction that sets up a validator:

-`docker exec b9 simd gentx --name node1 --amount=5000000000stake`
+`docker exec -it 21 simd gentx node1 --chain-id=tendermock 5000000000stake`

 Add the genesis transaction to genesis.json:

-`docker exec b9 collect-gentxs`
+`docker exec b9 simd collect-gentxs`

 Now, pull `genesis.json` from the container: